RTS2/rts2/scripts/rts2saf/sphinx/offline.rst

 Focuser temperature model
 -------------------------
-If the FITS header contains (ambient) temperature a tepmperature model is fitted at the end of the analysis.
+If option ``--model`` is specified and if the FITS header contains (ambient) temperature a linear tepmperature model is fitted at the end of the analysis.
 Specify the name of the header element in the configuration file if the default

 .. code-block:: bash